-The Ohio departments of Job and Family Services and Education have issued Joint State Guidance covering many aspects of the law’s implementation.
-By December 10, local education and child protection agencies must collaborate to develop and implement clear written procedures governing: 1) The process for determining best interests of the child for remaining in the home school or moving to a new school; 2) How transportation will be provided and funded to ensure school stability for the duration of the child’s time in foster care; and 3) Dispute resolution in cases where there is disagreement over these matters.
+The Ohio departments of Job and Family Services and Education have issued Joint State Guidance (see ODJFS website and ODE website).
+The guidance covers many aspects of the law’s implementation.
+For example, local education and child protection agencies must collaborate to develop and implement clear written procedures governing: 1) The process for determining best interests of the child for remaining in the home school or moving to a new school; 2) How transportation will be provided and funded to ensure school stability for the duration of the child’s time in foster care; and 3) Dispute resolution in cases where there is disagreement over these matters.

-If an agreement on best interests cannot be reached, guidance from the Obama Administration states that the child protection agency make the final call, but the guidance is less clear about which system pays for transportation when a dispute cannot be resolved.
+If an agreement on best interests cannot be reached, guidance states that the child protection agency make the final call, but the guidance is less clear about which system pays for transportation when a dispute cannot be resolved.
 According to federal guidance released by the U.S. Department of Education:

 - School districts must ensure that transportation is provided to foster youth;

 - Transportation must be provided in a cost-effective manner (no or low cost), including foster parents providing transportation;